2017 Porsche 911 Prices: MSRP vs Dealer Invoice vs True Dealer Cost

 MSRP Invoice Price Destination Fee Holdback Dealer Cost

-To avoid overpaying on a new Porsche 911, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Porsche 911, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 Formula for Calculating Dealer Cost:

 - Example: Base Porsche 911 invoice price + the dealer Invoice price of options + destination - Holdback = Total Dealer Cost.